DjPieTchoupi/DjPieTchoupi/README.md

-# 🎮 Dj's Minestom Server Portfolio
+# Dj's Portfolio

 Welcome!
-I'm a Minecraft developer specializing in **Minestom**, the modern, async-first server platform.
-I build scalable, performant, and cleanly written systems — from full server setups to custom gameplay mechanics.
+I'm a Minecraft developer working on Minestom servers as well as custom mods and client.

 ---